chshersh/tool-sync/README.md

 path.
 But you can specify a custom location via the `--config=/path/to/my/config` flag.

+### Autocomplete

+`tool-sync` can generate it's own autocomplete scripts for some common shell emulators. you can run `tool completion --help` to see the supported shells.

+If you decide to rename the `tool` binary a `--rename` flag will help make sure the autocompletion will keep working.

 ### Quick start

 `tool-sync` has a command to generate a default configuration with examples and